 Believe it or not, museums are a great place to break the ice because you have to be quiet anyway – so there’s no need for the silence to be awkward.
 After you’ve walked around for 2 hours not saying anything, you will have lots to talk about at the dinner table.

-Why not walk around Ikea with your future spouse?
+Why not get weird and walk around Ikea with your future spouse?
 Hold hands and browse akurum, edsvik, and kyligs… or play hide-and-seek.
 Hey, we know what you’re thinking, but at least it isn’t Walmart.

 8. Catch an Outdoor Flick